 Conclusion and Rating – 10.OR E

 The 10.OR E comes with very balanced features.
-There are phones which will excel in one feature and will be poor at something.
-The 10.OR excels at nothing but ticks a lot of right boxes for its price and that makes it better than a lot of phones.
+There are phones which will excel in one function and will be poor at others.

 Thanks for Reading the Review if you have any queries, I would be glad to answer.
 Can read the unboxing Article – 10.or E Unboxing Hands On Design, Experience, and Benchmarks or can watch the below video for a more closer look on 10.OR E.